 I could still go to his traditional café and enjoy a freshly squeezed orange juice.
 But I choose the company of trees, the river and its waterfalls.
 And after a while I go home again.

-There are places on Crete that I rarely visit and where I take people even less often.
-Not because the places have no magic, but because their magic lies in forgett.
+There are places on Crete that I rarely visit, and where I take people even less often.
+Not because the places have no magic, but because their magic lies in forget.
 Nobody remembers these places and when you find them, it’s for a reason.

 With Azogires, it’s the other way around.
 The place is designed to receive visitors from all over the world, but its stories would be forgotten if Lucky didn’t exist.
 I hope you are now unspeakably curious and want to learn more about the mythology and wonders of Azogires.

-Lucky’s guidance through the place and the time is an integral part of my seminar organization.
+Lucky’s guidance through the place and the time is an integral part of our daytrips.
 Because who was in the southwest of Crete must know Azogires;)

 Details of the hike